 Dick Elsy is the Chief Executive of the High Value Manufacturing Catapult.
 He joined the Catapult from Torotrak plc, the global innovator in gearless traction drive technology where he was CEO.
 Prior to this Dick was Product Development Director at Jaguar Cars Limited where he led the introduction of several new car programmes.
 Dick’s earlier roles were also in the automotive industry with a period of time spent with BMW in Munich leading a major car programme and a long career with Land Rover, where, as a member of the executive board, he led the creation and development and manufacture of the Land Rover Freelander.
 Dick is a board member of the Aerospace Growth Partnership and a member of the Automotive Council’s Technology group.
 He chairs both the Automotive Council and Aerospace Growth Partnership’s Manufacturing Working Groups.
-He also sits on the board of Birmingham Science City.
+He is also non-executive director designate for the Henry Royce Institute in Manchester.
 Dick is the holder of a Silver Medal from the Royal Academy of Engineering and is also a Chartered Engineer and a Fellow of the Institution of Mechanical Engineers and of the Institution of Engineering and Technology as well as a Board member of AIRTO, the Association for Innovation, Research and Technology Organisations.

 Professor Sam Turner – Chief Technology Officer, High Value Manufacturing Catapult

-Professor Sam Turner is the Chief Technology Officer of the High Value Manufacturing (HVM) Catapult.
-He joined the HVM Catapult team from his role as CTO of the AMRC with Boeing, including the flagship digital facility Factory 2050, machining, casting and composite technology.
+Professor Sam Turner is the Chief Technology Officer (CTO) of the High Value Manufacturing (HVM) Catapult.
+He joined the HVM Catapult team from his role as CTO of the Advanced Manufacturing Research Centre (AMRC) with Boeing, where he worked on a range of projects and capabilities including the flagship digital facility Factory 2050, machining, casting and composites technology.
 As a founding member of the AMRC, Sam developed the AMRC’s Machining Group to its current level of 85 staff and £5M turnover, with successes in delivering impact to UK industry, before moving into the CTO role.
-In addition to his industrial work, Professor Turner has secured Innovate UK, EPSRC and EU funding for over £20M for manufacthring R&D in machining and automation.
-He has over 40 publications, including 16 journal papers in the area of machining.
+In addition to his industrial work, Sam has secured Innovate UK, EPSRC and EU funding for over £20M for manufacturing R&D in machining and automation.
+He has written over 40 publications, including 16 journal papers in the area of machining.
 Sam is active in machining, automation and digital manufacturing and chairs the Digital Engineering and Manufacturing Leadership Group.

 Colin joined the AMRC from Airbus where he held the position of Head of Research & Technology for Airbus in the UK.
 He joined the R&T team on 1st February 2010 from his previous position of Head of Landing Gear PDT (Product Delivery Team) on the A350XWB Programme, which he had held for four years.
 He is former Chairman of the Steering Board for the National Composites Centre, and previously member of the Aerospace Growth Partnership Strategy Working Group and Deputy Chairman of the Aerospace Technology Institute Technology Advisory Group.
 Colin has over 30 years global industry experience starting as an apprentice with Lister-Petter Diesel Engines.
 He holds an Honours Degree from the University of Aston in Birmingham, Production Technology and Management, a MBA from the University of Bath, he is a Fellow of the Royal Aeronautical Society and sits on the Learned Society Board.